ciupava/FutureHighStreets/Workflow.md

         * calculate other arrays (vectors) for the model: balance factor, population, attractiveness
         * calculate the flows matrix
     * export back to plot in Qgis
-- Run the model on the student population, then perform calibration
+- (Not performed) Run the model on the student population, then perform calibration
-- Run the model on different scenarios for different groups of individuals and perform analysis of the results
+- (Not performed) Run the model on different scenarios for different groups of individuals and perform analysis of the results

 #### Improved workflow
 List of things to be done in order of priority:
 - [X] Reproduce in Python? --> YES
-- [ ] Automate the process of centroids creation in R/Python - or - one single time process in QGIS? --> upload code online  ... see file [data_handling.ipynb](scripts/data_handling.ipynb)
+- [X] Automate the process of centroids creation in R/Python - or - one single time process in QGIS? --> upload code online
-- [ ] depending on scale, understand how to access the data (national/ counties / ...?) --> generate LUT for accessing the data sources (retail centres AND the pop weighted LSOA centroids)
+- [ ] attractiveness: generate values depending on type and size of retail centres
-- [ ] resize the attractiveness
+- [ ] depending on scale, understand how to access the data (national/ counties / ...?) --> generate LUT for accessing the data sources at LAD level by LSOAs list (both for retail centres AND the pop weighted LSOA centroids?)
-- [ ] find data for calibration ... only when actually we want to run the calibration
+- [ ] find data for calibration ... only when we actually want to run the calibration
 - [ ] understand if calibration is needed IE maybe use radiation models?

 Current state of the model (in Python ):
-* Build LUT for selecting a specific LAD from data sources
+* generated Jupyter notebooks for the SIM analysis and for the data processing -> [SpatInteModel.ipynb](scripts/SpatInteModel.ipynb)
-* Select data from the sources depending on the LAD of interest
+* started the data processing -> see file [data_handling.ipynb](scripts/data_handling.ipynb)